 Our wild-type accessions from northern Pakistan appear to belong to var. himalayensis.
 By contrast, because of the extensive introduction of various types of non-native cultigens to Kazakhstan, formally classifying the accessions named ‘Kazakh’ and ‘Siberian’ is challenging.
 Similarly, the history of Cannabis in Crimea is complex.
 If you’re wondering how all this relates to so-called Ruderalis, see this paper on the vernacular taxonomy and the new study on endangered indigenous populations by Small and McPartland.

 Wild-type Cannabis is a crucial resource for crop breeders.
 These populations are highly biodiverse and are likely to have developed numerous adaptations to disease, pests, adverse conditions, and extremes of climate.
 They’re also a potential source from which to recreate now-extinct domesticates (landraces).
 As yet, no significant efforts have been made by public or private gene banks to create adequate long-term stores of subsp. indica domesticates, let alone of their wild-type relatives.

-NOTE: Seeds of wild-type Cannabis exhibit slow and staggered germination.
-Where cultivation is legal, see the advice on germination here.
+Seeds of wild-type Cannabis exhibit slow and staggered germination.
+Where cultivation is legal, see this ‘Note on germinating wild Cannabis seeds’.